5.3.7 National Compliance with International Law

 “Government has only that power people delegate to it.

 This isn’t about one incident or one man, but about holding Presidents accountable to the people’s representatives in Congress and holding Congress accountable to the U.S. Constitution and the rule of law.”

-The article expresses concern with the legality of Donald Trump’s order to assassinate Soleimani, but only in terms of American law.
+The article argues that Donald Trump’s order to assassinate Soleimani was illegal, but only in terms of American law.
 Its author would not recognise international law.